SciML/Catalyst.jl/docs/src/tutorials/generating_reactions_programmatically.md

     kₛ = @.
 C/V;
 end
 ```
-  - **5.)**  Lets write-off the rates in `pₘₐₚ` as Pairs and initial condition with only singlets present initially in `u₀map` that we  will use in creating JumpSystems with massaction.
+  - **5.)**  Lets write-off the rates in `pₘₐₚ` as Pairs and initial condition with only monomers present initially in `u₀map` that we  will use in creating JumpSystems with massaction.
 ```julia
 ## Writing-off the parameter in Pairs in Sequence
 @variables k[1:nr];   pₘₐₚ = Pair.(k, kₛ);